 The Lobelia cardinalis is also well suited for temperatures that corys like, between 72-82 degrees Fahrenheit.
 Keep the flower planted in nutrient-rich sand substrate and trim off the tops to replant and grow your collection of Lobelia cardinalis.

 As with most plants, it does benefit from a healthy dose of plant supplement, so you may want to add that in once in a while.
 I always recommend buying API Leaf Zone, a simple all-in-one liquid fertilizer.
-You can check it out here on Chewy.com.
+You can check it out here on Amazon.

 You may know this jungle-looking background plant as eelgrass, tape grass, or vallis, but it’s genus classification name is Vallisneria, and many aquatic hobbyists call it by this name too.
 Whatever you want to call it, this freshwater aquatic plant is a perfect plant for corydoras and beginner hobbyists alike.

 Vallisneria is known for its ability to thrive under low and medium light conditions, it’s easy propagation, and variety of leaf sizes.
 It’s native to Africa, Asia, and Europe.
+Because it’s so easy to take care of, it’s also on my list of beginner aquatic plants that I maintain on my website.
+Check it out here if you’re interested.

 To keep the Vallisneria plant alive and make more of it, you don’t have to do much–the plant does most of the work for you.
 It enjoys water temperatures between 63-82 degrees Fahrenheit, which are prime cory catfish temps.